mconnor27/RadiantCare/CREATE-ADMIN-USER.md

 -- Replace YOUR_EMAIL with your actual email

 -- Step 1: Create an invitation for yourself
-INSERT INTO public.user_invitations (email, invitation_code, invited_by, expires_at)
+INSERT INTO public.user_invitations (email, invitation_token, expires_at)
 VALUES (
   'YOUR_EMAIL@example.com',  -- Replace with your email
-  'ADMIN_SETUP_2025',         -- Your invitation code
+  'ADMIN_SETUP_2025',         -- Your invitation token
-  '00000000-0000-0000-0000-000000000000',  -- System/self-invite
-  NOW() + INTERVAL '7 days'   -- Expires in 7 days
+  NOW() + INTERVAL '30 days'  -- Expires in 30 days
 );

--- Step 2: You'll create the actual user via signup UI with this code
+-- Step 2: You'll create the actual user via signup UI with this token
 ```

 6. Click **Run** (bottom right)